snehpalkaur/terraform-beginner-bootcamp-2023/README.md

 ## Deploying an S3 Bucket with Terraform AWS Provider 🚀

 When deploying an S3 bucket using Terraform and the AWS provider, it's crucial to follow AWS documentation guidelines.
-Failure to adhere to these guidelines may result in errors, such as bucket validation issues such as
+Failure to adhere to these guidelines may result in errors, such as bucket validation issues :

 ```shell